facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

   <figcaption>Image of error message</figcaption>
 </figure>

-### Sending Events to Javascript
+### Sending Events to JavaScript

 Native modules can signal events to JavaScript without being invoked directly.
-For example, you might want to signal to Javascript a reminder that a calendar event from the native Android calendar app will occur soon.
+For example, you might want to signal to JavaScript a reminder that a calendar event from the native Android calendar app will occur soon.
 The easiest way to do this is to use the `RCTDeviceEventEmitter` which can be obtained from the `ReactContext` as in the code snippet below.

 ```java
 ...